The Philosophy of Composition: Poe's philosophy of composition

 Generally, the essay introduces three of Poe's theories regarding literature.
 The author recounts this idealized process by which he says he wrote his most famous poem, "The Raven", to illustrate the theory, which is in deliberate contrast to the "spontaneous creation" explanation put forth, for example, by Coleridge as an explanation for his poem Kubla Khan.
 Poe's explanation of the process of writing is so rigidly logical, however, that some have suggested the essay was meant as a satire or hoax.

 The three central elements of Poe's philosophy of composition are:

 Length

 Poe believed that all literary works should be short.
 He writes, "[...] there is a distinct limit, as regards length, to all works of literary art — the limit of a single sitting [...]"
-He especially emphasized this "rule" with regards to poetry, but also noted that the short story is superior to the novel for this reason.
+He especially emphasized this "rule" with regard to poetry, but also noted that the short story is superior to the novel for this reason.

 Method

 Poe dismissed the notion of artistic intuition and argued that writing is methodical and analytical, not spontaneous.
-He writes that no other author has yet admitted this because most writers would "positively shudder at letting the public take a peep behind the scenes... at the fully matured fancies discarded in despair... at the cautious selections and rejections".
+He writes that no other author has yet admitted this because most writers would "positively shudder at letting the public take a peep behind the scenes at the fully matured fancies discarded in despair at the cautious selections and rejections".